AcademySoftwareFoundation/foundation/policies/succession.md

 # Succession Policy

-This document outlines the Academy Software Foundation Governing Board Succession Plan, which was initially approved on April 26, 2022.
+This document outlines the Academy Software Foundation (ASWF) Governing Board Succession Plan, which was initially approved on April 26, 2022.
 This policy was developed by the Governing Board Succession board committee, with input from the Diversity and Inclusion Working Group.

 This document may be amended at any time with a simple majority of the Governing Board in the affirmative.
 The Governing Board Succession board committee shall regularly review the organizational and diversity impacts of this policy and provide suggestions for changes or additional programs to be implemented.